top of page

 food52, handle the heat, foodie, cook, bake, baker, fall spice, cinnamon, nutmeg, spices, rustic, barn wood, orchard, honey crisp, red apple, green apple, tart, Williams Sonoma, spruce eats

 It's that time of year; apple orchards are in full swing, apple cider is in stores, and apple pies are coming out of the ovens piping hot.
-We have a delicious apple pie filling recipe to celebrate the most humble of fruits this season.
+We have a delicious apple pie filling recipe to celebrate the season's most humble fruits.

 I've spent years perfecting and tweaking this recipe.
 I was never 100% satisfied with the recipe until this one came along.
 You could say this recipe is decades in the making!
-I remember countless occasions during the fall when I would make apple pies with my mother in the kitchen when I was younger.
+I remember countless times during the fall when I made apple pies with my mother in the kitchen when I was younger.

 But this recipe can be used for far more than just apple pies; use our apple turnover recipe here, or eat it straight out of the pot warm.
 You can even make applesauce with this same recipe.
 All you need to do is omit the water and cornstarch, cook it further, and mash up the apples!